 - Turn right along the road, crossing over a brook.
 On the other side, turn left off the road and go over a stile beside a metal fieldgate.
 Walk along the left-hand side of the field, your direction 75° initially.

-- In 150 metres, cross a stile to the left of a metal fieldgate to continue ahead along a wide grassy path.
+- In 150 metres, cross a stile to the left of a metal fieldgate to continue half left along a wide grassy path.
 125 metres later, go through a gap between gate posts (the metal fieldgate is off its hinges -otherwise cross the stile to its left) and continue along the left-hand field edge.
 In a further 500 metres, cross yet another stile to the left of a metal fieldgate and continue with the hedge on your left, your direction now 120°.

 - [!]
-In 30 metres go left over a stile (or through the fieldgate to its right) and cross over a concrete slab bridge into another field and bear right.
-You will eventually reach a large footbridge visible 200 metres away, but you first need to aim slightly to its left (towards the left of two large trees on the other side of the field) in order to cross a concealed ditch.
+In 30 metres go left over a stile (or through the fieldgate to its right) and cross over a concrete slab bridge into another field and bear right over it, your bearing 80°.
+Head slightly to the left of two large trees on the other side of the field.
+In 130 metres you cross a concealed ditch.
 You now bear further to your right, on a bearing of 130° as you head towards a large footbridge.

 - In 90 metres you cross over this concrete and metal footbridge over the River Eden (a tributary of the River Medway).
-Once over the bridge, turn right along the riverbank.
+On its far side, turn right along the riverbank.
 In 50 metres turn sharp left up the hill through a copse, your direction 120°.